guillermovillanuevabenito/guillermovillanuevabenito.github.io/_posts/2022-08-14-Z-ANN-prediction.md

 In this project, we will implement an Artificial Neural Network (ANN) for diabetes predictions in order to predict the onset of diabetes based on a set of diagnostic measures.

 ## Model
-Among the different machine learning (ML) models used for diabetes predictions such as support vector machines (SVM), decision trees (DT) or random forest (RF), we will focus on artificial neural networks (ANN).
+Among the different machine learning (ML) models used for diabetes prediction such as support vector machines (SVM), decision trees (DT) or random forest (RF), we will focus on artificial neural networks (ANN).

 <div class="highlight-note"><i class="fa fa-info-circle" aria-hidden="true"></i><span>Note</span></div>
 <div class="highlights-note">